ds-horizon/delivr-sdk-ota/README.md

 ### Default Behavior

-By default, DOTA checks for updates each time the app starts.
-If available, updates are downloaded silently and applied on the next restart for a smooth user experience.
-Mandatory updates are applied immediately to ensure critical updates reach users without delay.
+By default, DOTA checks for updates at every app start.
+Updates are silently downloaded and applied on the next restart for a seamless user experience.
+Mandatory updates are installed immediately to ensure users receive critical updates without delay.

+### Define Update Policies

+- **Check Frequency**: Decide when to check for updates — on app start, after a button press, or at regular intervals.

+- **User Notification**: Choose how you'll inform users about available updates.

-For faster update discovery, refer to the [DOTA API reference](docs/api-js.md#dota).
+For more customization options, refer to the [DOTA API reference](docs/api-js.md#dota).

 ## Creating the JavaScript bundle (Hermes)